productforlifehunt/True-Easier-Research/FUCKING-READ-ME.md

 ## 6. RESEARCH PROJECT

-Every study lives in the `research_project` table.
+Every study lives in the `research_project` table. and all layout information is stored in care_connector.research_project.app_layout, no other file used or should be used

 ## 7. USER ROLE